syncfusion-content/maui-docs/MAUI/Rotator/Dots-Customization.md

 # Dots Customization in .NET MAUI Rotator (SfRotator)

-The Rotator control supports to customize the dots border color, selected dots color and unselected dots color.
+The Rotator control supports customizing dots' border color, selected dots' color, and unselected dots' color.

 ## DotsBorder Color

-The [`DotsBorderColor`](link) property is used to customize the color of dots border in [`SfRotator`](link).
+The `DotsBorderColor` property is used to customize the color of the dots border in the `SfRotator`.

 {% tabs %}
 {% highlight xaml %}